fishpenguin/doc/HybridSearch/README.md

 CollectionSchema: include numerica fields and vector fields
 ```

-* About Document
+* About Entity
 ```
+Entity: vector -> structure data and vector
+Changed APIs:
-Insert: replaced by InsertDocument
+    Insert: replaced by InsertEntity
-GetVectorByID: replaced by GetDocByID
-DeleteByID: delete documents by doc ids
+    GetEntityByID
+    DeleteByID
     Search: use a BooleanQuery object as parameter
 ```